MattThommes/tumblr_api/README.md

 This script will fetch all blog posts from any blog you have access to.
 Posts are then accessible through the `$tumblr_posts` variable.

+The code you want to run for each post should reside in `fetch_posts.inc.php` which is included by `fetch_posts.php` (within the loop) already.

 ### wordpress2tumblr.php

 This script will grab posts from your WordPress database and create a corresponding post on Tumblr.